Neela Scribe

 Step 4: Review your summary

 When the session is over, your structured summary will appear in the Scribe section.
+You can also access the summary in the web app.

 Common questions about the Neela Scribe